 With these lists, accomplishments are tangible.

-The following is a fairly usual story: There is a team of health workers: a doctor, a head nurse, a staff nurse, two CNA’s, one respiratory therapist and one IV therapist.
+The following is a fairly typical story: There is a team of health workers: a doctor, a head nurse, a staff nurse, two CNA’s, one respiratory therapist and one IV therapist.
 One member of higher hierarchy has an aggressive behavior.
-He lashes out on other team members.
-He degrades others in the team and is not open to suggestions.
-He asserts the completion of checklists as of utmost importance, disregarding fatigue of team members during staff shortages, or the limitations of resources.
+He or she lashes out at other team members, degrades others in the team and is not open to suggestions.
+He or she asserts the completion of checklists as of utmost importance, disregarding fatigue of team members during staff shortages, or the limitations of resources.

-Three of those from lower in the hierarchy oblige and comply.
+Three members from lower in the hierarchy oblige and comply.
 One of them projects her frustrations to a co-worker, purposely misleading her and pointing out what needs to be done.

 The result: the checklist is accomplished, but tension among team members is left to escalate.